centau/ecr/docs/api/Registry.md

     function Registry:has<T...>(entity: Entity, components: T...): boolean
     ```

+- **Details**

+    If multiple components are given, it is checked if the entity has **every** component given.

 ---

 ### get()

-Gets an entity's component value.
+Gets an entity's components.

 - **Type**